menu

 Real Estate Prices & Overview

-The average rental price in Naples Park is currently $3,845, based on NeighborhoodScout's exclusive analysis.
-The average rental cost in this neighborhood is higher than 81.3% of the neighborhoods in Florida.
+The average rental price in Naples Park is currently $2,755, based on NeighborhoodScout's exclusive analysis.
+Rents here are currently lower in price than 42.8% of Florida neighborhoods.

 Naples Park is a suburban neighborhood (based on population density) located in Naples, Florida.

 Naples Park real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and small apartment buildings.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the Naples Park neighborhood are established but not old, having been built between 1970 and 1999.
-A number of residences were also built between 2000 and the present.
+A number of residences were also built between 1940 and 1969.

 Notable & Unique Neighborhood Characteristics